-In the event that the sump pump is required to pump into a pressure main it must be the same size and type used in the household pots for the pressure system.
+In pressure sewer systems where the sump pump is required to pump into a pressure main it must be the same size and type used in the household pots for the pressure system.

-The submersible pump must be corrosion proof and must be a fitted with a titanium impeller (e.g. Tsurumi or equivalent).
+The submersible pump must be corrosion proof and must be a fitted with glass-fiber reinforced resin impeller (e.g. TM series or equivalent).
 The submersible pump must be elevated from the floor of the sump to prevent clogging by dirt and debris.
 It must be furnished with an accessible discharge union coupling, to enable removal for cleaning and servicing without the need for confined space entry.